DrillOrDrop’s monthly digest of news about fracking, shale and onshore oil and gas

 What’s happening this week?
 DrillOrDrop’s weekly events listing for 27 February-5 March 2017.

 Revealed: Grangemouth INEOS boss urged Osborne to break unions and back fracking.
 The Herald Scotland and The Ferret (27/2/2017) report that documents disclosed under Freedom of Information show Jim Ratcliffe argued in a briefing with George Osborne during the moratorium on fracking in 2013 that shale gas “was an opportunity for manufacturing”.
 The company also argued that moves to phase out carbon pollution would be damaging: “Decarbonisation policies will cause energy prices to increase dramatically… This will undermine economic growth”.

 25 February 2017

 Hundreds rally against fracking at events in two shale gas areas.
-DrillOrDrop report on events in Lancashire and near Sheffield.
-Sheffield Star (Eckington anti-fracking march organisers hail event a success); Blackpool Gazette (Anti-fracking protesters ‘tried to breach’ Preston New Road site); Derbyshire Times (Fracking protestors vow to make a difference) – 27/2/2017
+DrillOrDrop report on events in Lancashire and north Derbyshire.
+The Derbyshire event, organised by Sarah Marsh and Sarah Vause saw more than 300 campaigners march from Mosborough to Eckington and then to the Marsh Lane.
+Sheffield Star (Eckington anti-fracking march organisers hail event a success); Blackpool Gazette (Anti-fracking protesters ‘tried to breach’ Preston New Road site); Derbyshire Times (Fracking protestors vow to make a difference – 27/2/2017)

 YP Letters: Current gas wells not on scale of fracking risk.
 Josephine Downs, writing to The Yorkshire Post, says “Just because 25 years ago no great damage occurred to the countryside and local tourism following construction of Knapton Generating Station is hardly a reason to claim that a new shale gas industry would, likewise have no marked effect